awesomephant/al-studio-website/projects/our-windows-to-the-time-of-happiness.md

 ---
 layout: project
 title: Our windows to the time of happiness
-subtitle: Printed and digital artworks reproducing natural phenomena.
+subtitle: Printed and digital artworks for private event.
 date: 2020-10-23T23:16:34.970Z
 start_year: 2020
 end_year: 2020